scality/Zenko/docs/docsource/operation/Orbit_UI/Advanced_Workflows/AWS_to_AWS_Replication.rst

    |image0|

 #.
-From Orbit, **Add a New Storage Location** using the AWS bucket you
+From Orbit, open **Storage Location**, click **Add New** and enter
+   information (location name, type, and type-specific options) for the AWS bucket you just created.
-   just created.

    |image1|

 #.
 From the Multicloud Browser, create another bucket and set the new
    AWS location as its location constraint.

    If using AWS CLI, set the endpoint as the Zenko deployment, and location constraint as the AWS location.

 #.
 The bucket created through Zenko appears in the drop-down menu on the
-   Replication page.
+   **Set up bucket replication** dialog box.

    |image2|

 #.
-With the AWS target now visible, enter the flow at `Set Up Replication`_.
+With the AWS target now visible, enter the flow as described in `Set Up
+   Replication`_.

 .. _`Set Up Replication`: set_up_crr.html